 Asking a triathlete what the most important piece of gear will get you a very different answer depending on when you pose the question.
 Ask a veteran racer what’s most important right before their 10th Ironman and they might say the bike or maybe nutrition.
-Ask them afterwards, as they hobble like a bowlegged cowboy out of the finish area, and that cowpoke might be whistling a different tune.
+Ask them afterward, as they hobble like a bowlegged cowboy out of the finish area, and that cowpoke might be whistling a different tune.
 Still the bike?
 Still nutrition?
 What if you could call them on the phone in the middle of that first post-race shower—what piece of gear would they say is most important then?
-Maybe they’d ask you a question right back (between cringey yelps as the water runs down south): What are the best triathlon shorts?
+Maybe they’d ask you a question right back (between cringey yelps as the water runs down south): What are the best triathlon shorts for racing?
+Also, why are you calling me in the middle of a shower?

-Before diving into our guide to a few choice shorts—in categories based on features, price, and more—it’s also important to be armed with the knowledge to weed out the good from the bad and give yourself the best chance to get the best triathlon shorts possible.
+Before diving into our guide to a few choice shorts for race day—in categories based on features, price, and more—it’s also important to be armed with the knowledge to weed out the good from the bad and give yourself the best chance to get the best triathlon shorts possible.

 How to Pick the Best Triathlon Shorts for YOU